 Virtually every culture on our planet is tied to music.
 It is a unifying element between humans— like an emotional connection inherently shared amongst all of us.
-At Florida Hospital, we’ve seen how music can be both an extension and a catalyst of emotion.
-With its proven effectiveness in medical treatment of stress, depression, surgical sedation, pain management and more, our music therapists harness the power of song to aid patients in the healing process.
+At Florida Hospital, we’ve seen how music can be both an extension and a catalyst of emotion as well as cause positive change neurologically, physically, psychologically and spiritually.
+With its proven effectiveness in treatment of stress, depression, surgical sedation, pain management and more, our music therapists harness the power of song to aid patients in the healing process.

 - Anxiety and stress reduction